-The Disaster Hub provides comprehensive, centralised and real-time data for collection and analysis by accessing Council's geospatial layers and external open source data feeds.
+The Disaster Hub provides comprehensive, centralised and real time data for collection and analysis by accessing Council's geospatial layers and external open source data feeds.
 The platform is intuitive, easy to use and can identify multiple types of hazard risks to improve disaster resilience and mitigate risks associated with disaster events.

 A key strength of the technology that drives Disaster Hub is its scalability, speed and resilience.
-It provides up to the minute information and intelligence, providing essential information for the community, emergency service agencies and Council to ensure that the best decisions are made before, during and after disaster or emergency events.
-The Disaster Hub can be viewed at https://disaster.sunshinecoast.qld.gov.au/#Dashboard.
+It provides up to the minute information and intelligence, essential for the community, emergency service agencies and Council to make the best decisions before, during and after disaster or emergency events.
+The Disaster Hub can be viewed at https://disaster.sunshinecoast.gld.gov.au/#Dashboard.